madcampos/Soulbound/README.md

-# A HTML5 Shadowrun Character Sheet
+# A HTML5 RPG manager for players and gamemasters

-The intents of this project are to create a shadowrun Chacacter Sheet unsing new web technologies (and for me to learn more).
+The intents of this project are to create a RPG game manager unsing new web technologies (and for me to learn more), also the plans are to be an extensible api that cen be filled with user data and custom game systems.
-Actualy it's able to load data from a file (JSON formated) and display it, it also creates a string from the fields and display it.

-## Browser (lack of) Suport

-+ Chrome
-	+ nope, the main browser focus IS Chrome
-+ Firefox
-	+ Custom CSS is not working, the -moz-apearence propriety is not applying
-+ Opera
-	+ Drag n Drop
-	+ File loading not fully working
-	+ Custom CSS not working
-+ IE 9
-	+ Loading/parsing file
-	+ Custom CSS, apearence propriety not applying
-+ IE 10
-	+ Parsing file
-	+ Custom CSS
-+ Safari
-	+ Loading/parsing file

 ## Todo

 + Make functions clear and more reusable (documentation using JSDoc)
 + Work on cross-browser compatibility
-+ Write .json file with character (posibly flash)
 + Refactor CSS
 + Make responsive data based on form rules and states changes
 + Better forms and form customization
-+ Make a "group valt", for shared itens between players
++ Make a "group vault", for shared itens between players

 ##Ahead Work